MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-object-model.md

 ## GitHub TTD Query Lab

-For a tutorial on how to debug C++ code using a Time Travel Debugging recording using queries to find information about the execution of the problematic code in question, see https://github.com/Microsoft/WinDbg-Samples/blob/master/TTDQueries/tutorial-instructions.md.
+For a tutorial on how to debug C++ code using a Time Travel Debugging recording using queries to find information about the execution of the problematic code in question, see [WinDbg-Samples - Time Travel Debugging and Queries](https://github.com/Microsoft/WinDbg-Samples/blob/master/TTDQueries/tutorial-instructions.md).

 All of the code used in the lab is available here: https://github.com/Microsoft/WinDbg-Samples/tree/master/TTDQueries/app-sample.